-(2) Recommend to the appropriate body including, but not limited to, the Legislature, county boards, schools and communities methods for targeting resources strategically to eliminate deficiencies identified in the assessment and accountability processes.
-When making determinations on recommendations, the state board shall include, but is not limited to, the following methods:
+(2) Recommend to the appropriate body including, but not limited to, the Legislature, county boards, schools, and communities, methods for targeting resources strategically to eliminate deficiencies identified in the assessment and accountability processes.
+When making determinations on recommendations, the state board, or its designee, the West Virginia Department of Education, shall work collaboratively with the county board of education.
+Recommendations shall include, but are not limited to, the following methods: